Doug Richert: Racing career

 Richert left BK Racing before the 2018 season, and became the crew chief for the No. 78 Mason Mitchell Motorsports team in the ARCA Series.
 However, MMM shut down mid-year, leaving him without a job until he quickly reunited with Max Tullman (one of the drivers he crew chiefed in ARCA that year) after he started his own new Xfinity team, Tullman-Walker Racing.
 Richert and Tullman went to Carl Long's MBM Motorsports team in 2019, and there he crew chiefed Tullman in the races he ran with them along with some other drivers as well.
+Richert continued with MBM as an Xfinity Series crew chief in 2020 on the team's No. 61 car, crew chiefing Timmy Hill and Austin Hill (in a collaboration with Hattori Racing Enterprises) in select races.
+In 2021, he crew chiefed MBM's No. 42, No. 61 and No. 66 cars on a rotating basis, working with Timmy and Austin Hill again as well as David Starr, Matt Jaskol, Stephen Leicht, Chad Finchum and C. J. McLaughlin.